BinaryBrain/Database-Project/README.md

 Introduction
 ------------

-The goal of this EPFL projet was to manage a quite big database via a graphical interface.
+The goal of this EPFL project was to manage a quite big database via a graphical interface.
 We acheive that by doing a web server to link the database with the user web interface.

 Another big challange was to create a lot of complex SQL queries.

 ![screenshot](screenshots/search.png?raw=true)

 _Oh!
 By the way, we had 100/100 points. =D_

 How to Run
 ----------